-For example, Bobby has to spend on bars of chocolate that cost each.
-He can turn in wrappers to receive another bar.
+He has to spend, bars cost , and he can turn in wrappers to receive another bar.
 Initially, he buys bars and has wrappers after eating them.
 He turns in of them, leaving him with , for more bars.
 After eating those two, he has wrappers, turns in leaving him with wrapper and his new bar.
 Once he eats that one, he has wrappers and turns them in for another bar.
 After eating that one, he only has wrapper, and his feast ends.
 Overall, he has eaten bars.

 chocolateFeast has the following parameter(s):

-c: an integer representing the cost of a chocolate bar
+int c: the cost of a chocolate bar

-m: an integer representing the number of wrappers he can turn in for a free bar
+int m: the number of wrappers he can turn in for a free bar

 Note: Little Bobby will always turn in his wrappers if he has enough to get a free chocolate.

-The first line contains an integer, , denoting the number of test cases to analyze.
+The first line contains an integer, , the number of test cases to analyze.